Tom Thumb (film): Development

 Pal said he had the idea to make a film out of Tom Thumb in the late 1940s when making Puppetoons for Paramount.
 In June 1947 he announced he would make the movie as his first feature, using a combination of actors, animation and animals.
 He signed a deal with United Artists to make the movie for a reported $2 million with Woody Herman and Peggy Lee to star.
 Buddy Kaye and Sam Kiberg signed to make songs.
 In November Pal was reported as filming Sierra backgrounds.
 In January 1948 Pal said Buster Keaton and Thomas Mitchell would appear in the film.

 In May 1948 Pal announced he had hired Laslo Vadnay to make Miklos and the Dancing Bear.
 In October Dick Haymes was announced for a lead role in Tom Thumb.
 Tom Neal signed to play Jan the Hunter.
 However the project kept being delayed.

 In October 1952 the film had still yet to be made.
 Pal said he wanted Laurel and Hardy to play the thieves.

 Eventually in June 1957 Pal signed a deal to make the film with MGM; he would use his company, Galaxy Productions and the movie would be made in England.
 In November 1957 Pal announced he would direct as well as produce and the Russ Tamblyn would star.
+MGM had mostly used Tamblyn in support roles but promoted him to leads following Peyton Place.